DilkaDilukshi/onmygame-api/README.md

-onmygame-web
+onmygame-api
 ============

-The web side things of On My Gone
+The API side things of On My Gone